 Brands often go for influencer marketing to gain social proof.
 Influencers have a huge fan base, and their one positive word can boost your image.

-Nearly 50% of eCommerce stores use influencing marketing to increase their conversion, and the interest is growing each day.
+Nearly 50% of eCommerce stores use influencer marketing to increase their conversions, and the interest is growing each day.

 Reach out to industry experts and leverage their status to establish your reputation.

-Below is a popular case of how companies benefit from influencers.
+Below is a popular case study of how companies benefit from influencers.

-Lagavulin Distillery, in 2015, collaborated with an American Actor and comedian Nick Offerman and published a 45 minutes video on their YouTube channel.
+Lagavulin Distillery, in 2015, collaborated with American actor and comedian Nick Offerman and published a 45 minute video on their YouTube channel.
 The entire video showed Nick sitting near a fireplace leisurely drinking Lagavulin scotch whiskey.